agentsquash/a2-nea/docs/analysis.md

 Mr Kevin Ashley is the managing director of Ashley Quality Improvement Services, a company that provides consultancy services for drug manufacture in the pharmaceutical industry.
 His role involves frequent travel around the UK and the EU, with schedules often changing to suit client needs.
 As such, he makes frequent use of public transport methods such as air and rail travel.
 However, during this travel he is often disrupted due to delays (particularly in the UK) - and as such has asked myself to attempt a program that would be able to dynamically reroute his journey as a result of delays.

 ### Outline of the Problem
-When travelling by train in the UK, the clients journeys often involve at least one connection between services.
+When travelling by train in the UK, Mr Ashley's journeys often involve at least one connection between services.
 However, disruption on the rail network can result in him missing his connection, and having to wait at a connecting station.
 Due to the nature of his work and lack of facilities at train stations, a missed connection typically results in a disruption to his workflow; potentially reducing billable hours.
 Furthermore, due to the complex nature of his journeys, a missed connection early on in the journey typically results in having to find alternative connections later in the journey - causing greater disruption to his workflow.

-Currently, Mr Ashley books his journeys on the 'Trainline' app prior to the journey - but typically does not have time to check the status of his journey.
-As such, delays are often realised upon arriving at the station or during the journey.
-If the delay is sufficient enough to cause a missed connection, many of his journeys have the potential to have quicker arrival at the destination via a different routing - meaning that he often replans his whole journey from that point.
-However, when involved in disruption, this does not always enable him to achieve the earliest arrival at his destination due to the real time nature of delays.

 ### Interview with Client
 **What system do you currently use for travelling during disruption?**